-A2.21.2 The amount of risk inherent in the effort should be recognized as a significant factor and taken into account when assessing the contractor's performance.
+A2.21 Block 18 Evaluation Areas.
+Evaluate each area based on the following criteria: A2.21.1 Each area assessment must be based on objective data that will be provided in Block and taken into account when assessing the contractor's performance.
 For example, if a contractor meets an extremely tight schedule, a dark blue (exceptional) may be appropriate, or meeting a tight schedule with few delinquencies, a green (satisfactory) with a plus sign assessment may be given in recognition of the inherent schedule risk.
 When a contractor identifies significant technical risk and takes action to abate those risks, the effectiveness of these actions should be included in the narrative supporting the Block 18 ratings.